Haven Hospice in Gainesville, Florida

 The Taboo Surrounding Hospice

-Even so, I get it.
-I’ve been in those families’ shoes.
-The exhausted tears, the late nights, the tight caregiver schedules and budgets, the inevitable conversation about when we’re going to throw in the towel and do the hospice thing.
-These experiences are all too real and too distressing to thousands of families, and I’ve had my fair share of similar experiences in my professional life.
+These experiences are all too real and distressing for thousands of families, and I’ve had my fair share of similar experiences in my professional life.
 But it doesn’t need to be this way.

 Why do we tend to view hospice as an added burden, rather than an option that eases our strain and alleviates discomfort?